 - 1. All students are expected to participate actively in the programme for which they are registered. - 2.
 If necessary, there will be an obligation to participate in practical exercises, with a view to admission to the related examination, without prejudice to the authority of the Board of Examiners to grant an exemption from this obligation, with or without imposing a substitute requirement. - 3.
-Any supplementary obligations are described by component in the course description.
+Any supplementary obligations are described by component in the course description in the study guide.